rbalestr-lab/stable-ssl/README.rst

 * ``hardware``: Specifies the hardware used, including the number of GPUs, CPUs, etc. `Example <https://rbalestr-lab.github.io/stable-SSL.github.io/dev/user_guide.html#hardware>`_.
 * ``logger``: Configures model performance monitoring.
 APIs like `WandB <https://wandb.ai/home>`_ are supported. `Example <https://rbalestr-lab.github.io/stable-SSL.github.io/dev/user_guide.html#logger>`_.

-For more details about configurations, we refer to the `User Guide <https://rbalestr-lab.github.io/stable-SSL.github.io/dev/user_guide.html>`_ section of the documentation.

 Then, create a Python script that will load the configuration and launch the run.
 Here is an example with Hydra: